 Client 3 – was a regular weekly client and I met her last week for the first time.
 She is a female weightlifter.
 She asked Mick to give her legs some attention because they were sore focusing on the TFL, hamstrings, lower back, quadriceps, hip flexors.
 I observed Mick apply STR at the insertion point for the gluteus Medius to ease the tightness in the glute muscle and the TFL.
 The technique was applied on both Right and Left side.
 Mick massaged the calves and hamstrings using effleurage, NMT and deep tissue massage.
 I was invited to massage the client’s right quadriceps after observing Mick massage the left quads.
 I applied effleurage and NMT because there was a large trigger point on the lateral side of the thigh.
 I felt quite confident massaging the client’s legs as I have performed many massages on the legs because the majority of my models were runners or cyclists.

 Mick demonstrated STR on the iliopsoas.
 He said that it was a particularly sensitive area and is connected deeply to the emotions.
-Sometimes after applying STR to the iliopsoas clients are tearful so a therapist has been careful and mindful of this.
-The technique involved palpated for the iliopsoas (palpate from the ASIS, 2 inches across to the medial part of the abdomen and 2 inches up towards the naval).
-The client is instructed to breathe in and as they breathe out – you press deeper into the tissue.
-This is repeated until the therapist can go no deeper.
-The client is instructed to breathe in and flex the hip and lower the leg on expiration.
-On the third repetition, as the client breathes out the therapist releases their fingers from the area.
-It was really interested to observe and to be invited to practise on the opposite side of the client’s abdomen.
+Sometimes after applying STR to the iliopsoas clients are tearful so a therapist has to be careful and mindful of this.
+The technique involved palpation from the ASIS, 2 inches across to the medial part of the abdomen and 2 inches up towards the naval.
+The client was instructed to breathe in and as they breathed out – Mick pressed deeper into the the soft tissue.
+This technique was repeated until Mick could go no deeper.
+The client was instructed to breathe in and flex the hip and lower the leg on expiration.
+On the third repetition, as the client breathed out Mick released his fingers from the area.
+It was really interesting to observe and to be invited to practise on the opposite side of the client’s abdomen.
 I really enjoyed practising this particular technique under Mick’s guidance because I felt that he was trusting me more to engage with these difficult techniques.

 Client 4 – This client is a car mechanic and spends many hours in a cold garage working on cars.
-He was lifting weights but hasn’t participated in this activity after a heavy session in October.
-It left him in pain.
-Has issues in his lower back and because he has an issue in his shoulder, upper back and lumber region.
-It sometimes feels uncomfortable to sit down.
-He sometimes experiences pins and needle when seated and his shoulders ache.
+He was lifting heavy weights in a gym session in October but had to stop because of pain in his lower back.
+He also has issues in his shoulder and upper back which could be due to working in a cold garage and standing up all of the time.
+He said that sometimes it feels uncomfortable to sit down.
+Sometimes he experiences pins and needles when seated and his shoulders ache.

 I watched Mick observe the client’s posture when lying prone on the couch.
 The hip was not symmetrical due to tight Erector Spinae and Quadratus Lumborum muscles on the right side.
 Mick applied mobilisation of the upper back and SIJ joint.
 He massaged the left and right side of the upper back and working out trigger points in the Rhomboids with the NMT.
 A traction stretch was applied to the left leg to ease a tight hip flexor.
-I observed the treatment because the client has only been to Mick once before, but quite a few years ago.
+I observed the treatment, but was not invited to apply STM because the client has only been to Mick once before and may not have been comfortable with be getting involved.

 The client revealed that some of the tightness in the hip could also be credited to the fact that he had a pin in his left hip when he was 16.